This skillet meatballs recipe is a complete one-dish dinner with potatoes, carrots, and peas.

 - Brown the meatballs in a large skillet that has a lid.

-- Pour beef consume or broth over meatballs; put the lid on the skillet and simmer for 25 minutes.
+- Pour beef broth over the meatballs; put the lid on the skillet and simmer for 25 minutes.

 - Prepare the other vegetables while the meatballs are cooking.

-- Push meatballs to one side; add potatoes and carrots ( I sprinkle the veggies with a little extra pepper), and divide the vegetables with the green onions.
+- Push the meatballs to one side; add the potatoes and the carrots ( I sprinkle the veggies with a little extra salt and pepper), and divide the vegetables with the green onions.

 - Return the lid to the skillet and simmer for another 25 minutes.